You are here

-The research on inclusive pedagogy informs us that what we know about good teaching and learning are is? foundational!
-Toward that end, faculty development efforts within Campus Climate work closely with the Center for Excellence in Teaching and Learning(CETL).
-We encourage faculty and instructors to take advantage of the workshops and offerings that CETL provides. http://www.d.umn.edu/center-excellence-teaching-and-learning/about
+The research on inclusive pedagogy informs us that what we know about good teaching and learning are is foundational!
+Toward that end, faculty development efforts within Campus Climate work closely with the Center for Excellence in Teaching and Learning( CETL).
+We encourage faculty and instructors to take advantage of the workshops and offerings that CETL provides. http://d.umn.edu/campus-climate/training-and-development

 Paula J. Pedersen, Director of Education for Inclusive Excellence, is also a facilitator trained through the Center for Courage and Renewal and is able to bring the work of Parker Palmer’s Courage to Teach to UMD through an annual back to school retreat (held in August of each year) and annual Courage to Teach book groups.

-This residential retreat offering will begin Monday August 7 at 4:00 and end Wednesday August 9 at at 1:00.
+This residential retreat offering is held for 2-half and one-full day.
+It begins at 4:00 on the first day and ends at 1:00 on the third day.
 We will nurture your body as well as your soul with all meals provided.
-You can expect time to reflect on your own heart as a teacher, to renew and re-align your soul with that role, to ground yourself through spacious witness in community.
+You can expect time to reflect on your own heart as a teacher, to renew and re-align your soul with that role, to ground yourself through spacious witness in the community.

 Renew heart, mind, and spirit through the exploration of the inner landscape of a teacher’s life.